melange-re/melange-re.github.io/docs/melange-book/installation.md

 1. Install the [OCaml Platform](https://marketplace.visualstudio.com/items?itemName=ocamllabs.ocaml-platform)
 extension from OCaml Labs.
-1. To verify that the extension worked, open the melange-tutorial project in Visual Studio Code.
+1. To verify that the extension worked, open the melange-for-react-devs project in Visual Studio Code.
 OCaml code should be syntax highlighted, and you should see type annotations when you hover over variables.
 1. To enable auto-formatting, open your [User Settings JSON file](https://code.visualstudio.com/docs/getstarted/settings#_settingsjson) and add this snippet: